gzuidhof/GConsole/README.md

 GConsole
 ========

 GConsole is an ingame developer console for the Unity3D Engine.
-It currently ships with only a NGUI frontend (GUI).
+The UI frontend for NGUI is available [here](https://github.com/Rahazan/GConsoleNGUI)

 Here are some screenshots: